 Rule Reference: §809.113(b)

-G-400: Failure to Comply with TWC Rules and Board Policies
+G-400: Failure to Comply with Texas Workforce Commission Rules and Board Policies

 Boards must ensure that parents and providers comply with TWC rules.

 TWC, the Board or the Board’s child care contractor may consider failure by a provider or parent to comply with TWC rules as an act that may warrant corrective and adverse action as detailed in G-500.